tskit-dev/tutorials/what_is.md

 ### A sequence of trees...

-As the name suggests, the simplest way to think about a tree sequence is that it describes a sequence of correlated "local trees" --- i.e. genetic trees located at different points along a [chromosome](https://en.wikipedia.org/wiki/Chromosome).
+As the name suggests, the simplest way to think about a tree sequence is that it describes a sequence of correlated "local trees" --- i.e. evolutionary trees located at different points along a [chromosome](https://en.wikipedia.org/wiki/Chromosome).

-Here's a tiny example based on ten haploid genomes, $\mathrm{a}$ to $\mathrm{j}$, spanning a short 1000 letter chromosome.
+Below is a tiny example based on 10 haploid copies of a short chromosome spanning only 900 basepairs (letters) in length.
+Each chromosome copy, which we can think of as a small genome, is shown as a square symbol.
+These are labelled $\mathrm{a}$ to $\mathrm{j}$ and represent "sampled" lengths of DNA, whose ancestry and genetic variation is stored in the tree sequence.
+The tickmarks on the X axis and their associated background shading indicate the genomic positions covered by the local trees.

 ```{code-cell} ipython3
 :"tags": ["hide-input"]